-“I am the Wyvern of Intellect.”
-The Wyvern replied.
+“I am the Wyyvern of Intellect.”
+The Wyyvern replied.
 “Aren’t you the educated one.”

 “What’s your name?”
 Jain asked without hesitation.

-“William,” as the Wyvern said it the space around her seemed to quake with cold absolutes.
+“William,” as the Wyyvern said it the space around her seemed to quake with cold absolutes.

 “Where are we, William?”
-Jain asked, still shaking from the Wyverns last word.
+Jain asked, still shaking from the Wyyverns last word.